-Lastly be aware that there are many, many shonky products out there that claim to be repellents.
-The following DO NOT WORK: wristbands and patches (these only protect the area immediately around the band/patch, i.e., 1–2 cm), acoustic/noise-making/ultrasonic devices (don’t work AT ALL).
-Don’t waste your money, and definitely avoid these products if there’s any risk of mozzie-borne diseases.
+Lastly be aware that there are many, many products out there that claim to be repellents.
+The following have limited efficacy or do not work.
+Wristbands and patches will only protect the area immediately around the band/patch, ie. 1–2 cm.
+Acoustic/noise-making/ultrasonic devices don’t work at all.
+Avoid these products if there’s any risk of mozzie-borne diseases.

 Cover image © auiapichart/123rf.com